 Shakira has something of a signature hair look, and "honey blonde" sums it up neatly.

-We love Niecy Nash's peek-a-boo blonde pieces at the ends of her dark, honey-colored strands that start with a dark root.
+We love Taraji P. Henson's blunt, blonde pieces at the ends of her dark, honey-colored strands that start with a dark root.
 What a journey from top to bottom!

 Jennifer Lawrence has a unique, slightly edgy take on honey blonde with dark roots and pale waves.
 A rooty appearance will make going lighter a lower-maintenance affair for those with darker natural locks.